About Miniature Scales

 • O scale varies from 1:43 to 1:48.

-• G gauge/scale at 1:22 to 1:25 is the largest for indoors, used in garden railroads (and EnterTRAINment Junction).
+• G gauge/scale at 1:22 to 1:25 is the largest for indoors, used in garden railroads.

 • Outdoors even larger scales are the ride-on steam trains you see in amusement parks.